microsoft/fhir-server/docs/SchemaMigrationTool.md

 # Schema Migration Tool
 The Schema migration tool is the command line utility to perform schema upgrade on demand.
-The tool will automatically identify current version of the database in order to apply appropriate migration scripts.
+The tool will automatically identify the current version of the database in order to apply appropriate migration scripts.

 Note - The tool can't downgrade a schema version.